 Check out these obvious and not so obvious examples:

 England holiday cottages are usually privately owned, lovingly restored and kept, and can be found in all the obvious and many very unlikely places.
 Can you imagine staying in an 800-year-old manor house?
 An old windmill?
 An 18th century music room?
 A former church complete with belltower?
 Or even a lighthouse?

 Check out our experiences with all of these, or look through the selection of beautiful and unusual holiday cottages below:

 Whether you like touring, caravan holidays or prefer a beautiful spot with great views, facilities and lots of activities to spend your days, holiday parks are a great bet amongst our places to stay in England.
 UK holiday parks can be found close to our best beaches and most wonderful bits of scenery.
 They're family friendly and offer great value for money.
 Accommodation is in either static caravans or purpose built lodges or log cabins.
 And sites boast facilities from heated pools to sports centres, kids's clubs and daily entertainment.

 Bed and Breakfasts are essentially English places to stay.
 They're ideal when travelling England.
 Some are small and tucked away, others grander and more obvious.
-What they all have in common, though, is a warm friendly welcome, extensive local knowledge and - of course - breakfast.
+What they all have in common, though, is a warm friendly welcome, extensive local knowledge and - of course - a fabulous breakfast.

 If you're a fan of backpacking holidays, you'll know all about hostels.
 England's Youth Hostel Association has some wonderful places to stay in England: such as St Briavel's Castle, a 13th century hunting lodge close to the border between England and Wales; or Overbecks, an intriguing manor perched high on the cliff above Dartmouth.